Seattle-area cities facing cleanups and expiring curfews after weekend protests, looting

 A weekend of protests in the Seattle area that drew thousands to condemn the treatment of Black people by police left some cities reeling, some facing massive cleanups and others still in a declared state of emergency.

-The protests, across the Northwest and the nation, were sparked by last week’s killing of George Floyd, a Black man who died after being pinned to the ground by the knee of a Minneapolis police officer for several minutes.
+The protests, across the Northwest and the nation, were sparked by last week’s death of George Floyd, a Black man who died after being pinned to the ground by the knee of a Minneapolis police officer for several minutes.

 Auburn’s mayor declared a state of emergency after looting occurred at multiple retail locations Sunday night.
 An eight-hour curfew went into place at 11 p.m., the city said in a post on its Facebook page.